 Substance misusers may have a range of nutrition related problems.
-However, substance misuse (drug and alcohol misuse) is not a specified ACBS indication for ONS prescription.8 In addition, the Department of Health UK clinical guidelines on clinical management of drug misuse and dependence states that people who use drugs may suffer from poor nutrition but should only receive oral nutrition support if there are clear medical reasons.12
+However, substance misuse (drug and alcohol misuse) is not a specified ACBS indication for ONS prescription.9 In addition, the Department of Health UK clinical guidelines on clinical management of drug misuse and dependence states that people who use drugs may suffer from poor nutrition but should only receive oral nutrition support if there are clear medical reasons.11

-Consequently, ONS should only be prescribed for substance misusers if they have an ACBS indication.8 Patients should, however, be given advice on diet and nutrition, especially if drinking heavily.9 Thiamine supplements should be recommended if clinically indicated in the context of problem drinking.9
+Consequently, ONS should only be prescribed for substance misusers if they have an ACBS indication.9 As part of their general health assessment, patients should however be given advice on diet and nutrition, especially if drinking heavily, which is noted in their clinical record.
+Thiamine supplements should be recommended if clinically indicated in the context of problem drinking.11